-The beaten down travel industry is showing signs of life as to start thinking of hopping a flight.
-Last month, President Biden announced enough vaccine supply for all Americans by the end of July.
-Now, with efforts to ramp up production, the U.S. announced vaccines allow homebound Americansenough vaccines for every American by the end of May.
+The beaten-down travel industry is showing signs of life as coronavirus vaccines allow homebound Americans to start thinking of hopping a flight.
+In February, President Biden announced enough vaccine supply for all Americans by the end of July.
+Now, with efforts to ramp up production, the U.S. announced enough vaccines for every American by the end of May.
 And according to Indagare founder Melissa Biggs Bradley, Americans are unsurprisingly itching to go somewhere warm, as well as somewhere they don’t have to jump through too many hoops to get through.
 Egypt, Kenya, Costa Rica, and Belize were the top destinations for her customers; sales in February 2021 were at the highest point since the general shutdown of international travel last year.
 So what about visiting Belize during the month of May?
 Here’s what it’s really like.

 While most people travel to Belize for its breathtaking coastline and cayes, few may realize that Belize also boasts some of the tallest waterfalls in Central America.
 Varying from awe-inspiring 1,600-foot tall cascades to humble jungle showers, these pristine natural formations in Belize should be on every traveler’s itinerary.
-Not to mention, Belize’s waterfalls—aptly sprinkled from Western to Southern Belize—boasts refreshing pools to kickback, relax, and cool-off during the month of May.
+Not to mention, Belize’s waterfalls—aptly sprinkled from Western to Southern Belize—boast refreshing pools to kick back, relax, and cool off during the month of May.
 Ready?
 Start here for 10 epic swim spots inland.

 - April 25 – May 5